 Camden is a larger medium-sized city located in the state of New Jersey.
 With a population of 73,562 people and 19 constituent neighborhoods, Camden is the ninth largest community in New Jersey.
 Camden has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Camden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Camden is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Camden is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Camden who work in office and administrative support (10.88%), sales jobs (10.13%), and food service (8.87%).

 The per capita income in Camden in 2018 was $15,001, which is low income relative to New Jersey and the nation.
 This equates to an annual income of $60,004 for a family of four.
 However, Camden contains both very wealthy and poor people as well.
 Camden also has one of the higher rates of people living in poverty in the nation, with 36.38% of its population below the federal poverty line.

 Camden is an extremely ethnically-diverse city.
 The people who call Camden home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Camden, accounting for 51.01% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Camden residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Camden include Irish, Italian, African, German, and Jamaican.